 And a final note for parents whose children aren’t interested in Greek life or who choose to withdraw from the recruitment process- it’s OK!
 There are so many opportunities for engagement on campus – from intramural and club sports, to Student Union, to Campus Ministries, to clubs and special interest groups.
 Your student does not have to be Greek to have a wonderful social life on campus.
 As I tell my academic advisees, it is a lot easier to spot Greek students because they have letters on their shirts, specific days when they wear them, etc. – but there are more independent students on campus than Greek ones.
 They are just harder to recognize because there is no ‘Independent’ shirt.

 I encourage my advisees to get involved in other organizations on campus NOW to find their niche.
-It’s important to find that niche right now – because having a social group or network now means that your students will have a place in January where they feel they belong (just in case recruitment doesn’t work out the way he/she wanted).
+It’s important to find that niche right now – because having a social group or network now means that your students will have a place in January where they feel they belong, in addition to whatever friends on their halls, in other student organizations, or in a fraternity/sorority should they choose one.